Pence's previously postponed Israel trip vanishes from schedule

 Following Trump’s Jerusalem announcement, Palestinian leaders said they would refuse to meet with Pence.
 Palestinian President Mahmoud Abbas' Fatah movement also called for protests.

-Demonstrations followed and militants in Gaza have fired over a dozen rockets at Israel since Trump’s move, according to the Israeli Defense Forces.
+Demonstrations followed and militants in Gaza have fired 18 rockets at Israel since Trump’s move, according to the Israeli Defense Forces.
 Some protesters burned images of Pence.

 Related: Why Trump’s Jerusalem move hasn’t sparked an intifada